Top 10 Highest Paying Jobs in Canada in 2026

 The NOC code for Neurosurgeon in Canada is 31100.

-Surgeons perform operations to treat injuries and diseases across Canadian medical facilities.
-Extensive surgical residencies hone skills for diverse procedures from transplants to orthopedics.
+Surgeons in Canada perform operations to treat injuries and diseases across Canadian medical facilities.
+Extensive surgical residencies hone skills for diverse procedures, from transplants to orthopedics.
 Top earnings result from precision demands, long hours, and surgical backlogs.
 This shows Healthcare Jobs in Canada charts first in highest paying jobs in Canada.

 Category Details